 Be responsive to change, being proactive in finding new technical and business features

-Prioritise value over cost, focussing on the value of outputs rather than the cost of inputs
+Prioritise value over cost, focussing on the value of outputs rather than the cost of inputs.

-The MHHS Programme and Elexon as the Central Systems Provider will observe the rules of business separation at all time.
+The MHHS Programme and Elexon as the Central Systems Provider will observe the rules of business separation at all times.

 The MHHS Programme do not expect to proactively manage Central Parties’ interactions with MHHS Programme Parties, but the MHHS Programme reserve the right to audit interactions between Central Parties and MHHS Programme Parties where there is reasonable evidence to suggest that the principles above have been compromised.